 - Dieta-aligned meals prepared from local and farm-grown ingredients

-- A cenote pool, fire circle, and temazcal as spaces for integration and preparation
+- A cenote-fed pool, fire circle, and temazcal as spaces for integration and preparation

 - Logistical and energetic support from Asdru and Maja, who are present throughout every retreat

-Asdru and Maja have been in personal relationship with the Shipibo-Mahua lineage for 11 years — attending ceremonies, learning directly, and periodically hosting Maestro Gilberto Mahua and his family at Casa Arkaana.
-This relationship shapes how the space is held and the standard they apply when welcoming facilitators.
+Asdru and Maja have been dieting with different master plants for 11 years — training, attending ceremonies, learning how to hold space for others, and periodically hosting their Maestro Gilberto Mahua, Shipibo Elder, the last living curandero of his lineage and his family at Casa Arkaana.
+This relationship shapes how the space is held and the standards they apply when welcoming facilitators.

 Preparation and Safety